 Frankly, there isn’t much to the conclusion.
 If you’re limited to this size card, and want the fastest your money can buy, this is your only option.
 Noisy or not, you’ll end up buying it.

-I’m not going to fault MSI here too much for the noise though.
-It’s a fact of life that a single fan, 2 slot, ITX sized cooler is going to struggle to cool 200 watts of GPU.
+I’m not going to fault MSI here for the noise though.
+It’s a fact of life that a single fan, 2 slot, ITX sized cooler is going to struggle to cool 200 watts of GPU when placed in a very small SFF case.
 What I will fault them for though is that they know the price these cards are selling for and it’s not retail.
 Putting some more money into the cooler design would likely help to shave off a few decibels while also easing the sick feeling of paying $1100 for a GPU that should be only $450.

 Still, I would rather have it on the market than not.
 Since Ampere’s launch, MSI has been the only company that dared bring a 200 watt 3060Ti to the ITX sized GPUs.
 It’s small, fast, stable, and overclockable.
 It’s just not quiet.